FgBierwart/KOSTA-Toolbox/README.md

   **Please note that, in the current version, $`\texttt{AGM.m}`$ and $`\texttt{bisection\_grid.m}`$ are implemented only for 2D polynomial systems.**

 # References
 [1] Bierwart and Mauroy.
 “A numerical Koopman-based framework to estimate regions of attraction for general vector fields.”
-Submitted to Communications in Nonlinear Science and Numerical Simulation
+Accepted in Nonlinear Dynamics

 [2] A. Mauroy, Y. Susuki, and I. Mezi´c, The Koopman operator in systems and control, Springer, 2020.